 An organisation's risk culture sets the tone for how it identifies, values, understands, discusses and monitors the risks that it faces.
-A strong risk culture is crucial for integrating risk into day-to-day decision-making across an organisation in order to support the achievement of organisation objectives.
+Risk culture is crucial for integrating risk into day-to-day decision-making across an organisation in order to support the achievement of organisation objectives.

-3.1 Why culture matters in risk appetite
+4.1 Why culture matters in risk appetite

-Setting risk appetite can be one of the most complicated steps in building a robust risk culture but is worthwhile if implemented correctly.
+Setting risk appetite can be one of the most complicated steps in building a robust risk culture but it is worthwhile if implemented correctly.
 A risk appetite that speaks powerfully to those it serves cultivates improved knowledge and positive attitudes, thus empowering individuals to effectively manage risk.
 This ensures that decisions at an individual level are aligned to the wishes of the organisation.

-'There are certain common foundational elements that support a sound risk culture within an institution, such as effective risk governance, effective risk appetite frameworks and compensation practices that promote appropriate risk-taking behaviour.'
-The Financial Stability Board (FSB)
+"There are certain common foundational elements that support a sound risk culture within an institution, such as effective risk governance, effective risk appetite frameworks and compensation practices that promote appropriate risk-taking behaviour."

+- Financial Stability Board (FSB)

 The relationship between appetite and culture is mutually supportive.
-A risk appetite sets expectations for consistency of approach and therefore the foundations for risk culture.
-Conversely, a strong risk culture will increase the success of a risk appetite in practice because effective leadership, communications and governance systems incentivise application of risk frameworks.
-Risk culture is influenced not only by internal forces, but also by the industry (particularly those in heavily regulated sectors) and region in which it operates.
-'Those businesses with a stronger, more aware risk culture should, by their nature, have better processes to articulate and communicate their appetite for various risks.
-This awareness should then permeate down the organisation in a better way, so that all levels have an understanding of how to act and, if unsure, at least know to question things.'
+A risk appetite sets expectations for consistency of approach, and therefore the foundations for risk culture.
+Conversely, a strong risk culture will increase the success of a risk appetite in practice because effective leadership, communications and governance systems incentives application of risk frameworks.
+Risk culture is influenced not only by internal forces, but also the industry (particularly those in heavily regulated sectors) and region it operates in.

+"Those businesses with a stronger, more aware risk culture should, by their nature, have better processes to articulate and communicate their appetite for various risks.
+This awareness should then permeate down the organisation in a better way, so that all levels have an understanding of how to act and, if unsure, at least know to question things."

-Head of Risk, major education company
+- Head of Risk, Major Education Company

-'We consider risk culture to simply be the business culture viewed through a risk lens.
-The third tier of risk appetite, the 'modus operandi', is a way for us to integrate risk appetite and tolerances into the day-today working of the business.'
-Head of Risk, major insurance company
+"We consider risk culture to simply be the business culture viewed through a risk lens.
+The third tier of risk appetite, the 'modus operandi' is a way for us to integrate risk appetite and tolerances into the day-today working of the business."

+- Head of Risk, Major Insurance Company

-3.2 Risk culture elements
+4.2 Risk culture elements

 The risk culture across an organisation can be assessed both directly and indirectly, allowing areas of improvement to be identified.
-Airmic's seven drivers of risk culture, represented in Figure 5, provide a framework for assessing risk culture.
-These cultural factors can significantly influence the organisation's attitude towards and acceptance of risk.
-More information can be found in Airmic's 'The importance of managing corporate culture' guide.
+Airmic's seven drivers of risk culture, represented in Figure 8, provide a framework for assessing risk culture.
+These cultural factors can significantly influence the institution's attitude and acceptance towards risk.
+More information can be found in the Airmic guide on The importance of managing corporate culture.

-The setting of risk appetite features under 3.2.1 Leadership, but each of the subsequent drivers can be considered as additional ways to embed risk appetite into the day-to-day activities and decisionmaking of the organisation, thus reinforcing the culture around the use of risk appetite.
+The setting of risk appetite features under Section 4.2.1 on Leadership but each of the subsequent drivers can be considered as additional ways to embed risk appetite into the day-to-day activities and decision-making of the organisation, thus reinforcing the culture around the use of risk appetite.